 Rating of Evidence: I = One or more randomized trials with clinical outcomes and/or validated laboratory endpoints; II = One or more well-designed, nonrandomized trials or observational cohort studies with long-term clinical outcomes; III = Expert opinion

 An ARV regimen that includes drugs active against both HIV and HBV is recommended for all individuals with HIV/HBV coinfection who require HBV treatment or who are starting ARV drugs, including pregnant women.
-Initiation of an ARV regimen that does not include anti-HBV drugs may be associated with reactivation of HBV and development of IRIS; IRIS-related flare of HBV activity during pregnancy can occur even in women with relatively high CD4 T-lymphocyte (CD4-cell) counts at the time of ARV initiation.
+Initiation of an ARV regimen that does not include anti-HBV drugs may be associated with reactivation of HBV and development of IRIS; IRIS-related flare of HBV activity during pregnancy can occur even in women with relatively high CD4 T lymphocyte (CD4) cell counts at the time of ARV initiation.
 In addition, use of ARV drugs with anti-HBV activity during pregnancy lowers HBV viremia, potentially increasing the efficacy of neonatal hepatitis B immune globulin (HBIG) and hepatitis B vaccine in prevention of perinatal transmission of HBV.
-High maternal HBV DNA levels are strongly correlated with perinatal HBV transmission and with failures of HBV passive-active immunoprophylaxis.8-10 Several small studies suggest that lamivudine or telbivudine may reduce the risk of perinatal transmission of HBV if given during the third trimester to HBV-infected, HIV-seronegative women with high HBV DNA viremia.11-14 Although a high HBV viral load clearly is important, it is not the only factor predisposing to failure of prophylaxis.15
+High maternal HBV DNA levels are strongly correlated with perinatal HBV transmission and with failures of HBV passive-active immunoprophylaxis.9-11 Several small studies and a recent meta-analysis suggest that lamivudine or telbivudine may reduce the risk of perinatal transmission of HBV if given during the third trimester to HBV-infected, HIV-seronegative women with high HBV DNA viremia.12-18 Although a high HBV viral load clearly is important, it is not the only factor predisposing to failure of prophylaxis.19

-Because lamivudine, tenofovir, and emtricitabine have activity against both HIV and HBV, the recommended dual-nucleoside reverse transcriptase (NRTI)/nucleotide analogue reverse transcriptase inhibitor (NtRTI) backbone for HIV/HBV-coinfected individuals, including pregnant women, is tenofovir/emtricitabine or tenofovir/lamivudine.
-Lamivudine has been extensively studied and is recommended for use in pregnancy (Table 5).
-The Antiretroviral Pregnancy Registry includes reports on the outcomes of 4,088 pregnancies that involved administration of lamivudine in the first trimester and there is no indication that the exposure was associated with an increased risk of birth defects.16 Similarly, no increase in birth defects has been noted in 899 cases of first-trimester exposure to emtricitabine, which is an alternative NRTI for use in pregnancy (Table 5).
+Because lamivudine, tenofovir, and emtricitabine have activity against both HIV and HBV, the recommended dual-nucleoside reverse transcriptase/nucleotide analogue reverse transcriptase inhibitor (NRTI) backbone for HIV/HBV-coinfected individuals, including pregnant women, is tenofovir/emtricitabine or tenofovir/lamivudine.
+Lamivudine has been extensively studied and is recommended for use in pregnancy (see Table 6).
+The Antiretroviral Pregnancy Registry includes reports on the outcomes of 4,273 pregnancies that involved administration of lamivudine in the first trimester and there is no indication that the exposure was associated with an increased risk of birth defects.20 Similarly, no increase in birth defects has been noted in 1,230 cases of first-trimester exposure to emtricitabine, which, like lamivudine, is recommended for use in pregnancy (see Table 6).
 Tenofovir is not teratogenic in animals, but reversible bone changes at high doses have been seen in multiple animal species.
-A total of 1,370 cases of first-trimester exposure have been reported to the Antiretroviral Pregnancy Registry, with no increase in birth defects noted.16 Although tenofovir is recommended as an alternative NtRTI during pregnancy for ARV-naive women, it is a preferred NtRTI in women with HIV/HBV coinfection (Table 5).
+A total of 1,800 cases of first-trimester exposure have been reported to the Antiretroviral Pregnancy Registry, with no increase in birth defects noted.20 Tenofovir with emtricitabine or lamivudine is a preferred dual NRTI backbone in women who are HIV-infected or HIV/HBV-coinfected (see Table 6).

-Several other antivirals with activity against HBV, including entecavir, adefovir, and telbivudine, have had minimal evaluation in pregnancy.
+Several other antivirals with activity against HBV, including entecavir, adefovir, and telbivudine, have not been well evaluated in pregnancy.
 Entecavir is associated with skeletal anomalies in rats and rabbits but only at doses high enough to cause toxicity to the mother.
-Fewer than 70 cases of exposure to each of these drugs during pregnancy have been reported to the Antiretroviral Pregnancy Registry.16 Telbivudine was given to 135 HBV-positive, HIV-negative women during the third trimester and was well tolerated, and perinatal transmission of HBV was lower in telbivudine-treated mothers (0% vs. 8%; P = 0.002).14,17 Each of these anti-HBV drugs should be administered only in addition to a fully suppressive regimen for HIV.
-Because these other anti-HBV drugs also have weak activity against HIV, they may select for anti-HIV drug resistance in the absence of a fully suppressive ARV regimen as well as potential cross resistance to other ARV drugs.
+Fewer than 52 cases of exposure to each of these drugs during pregnancy have been reported to the Antiretroviral Pregnancy Registry prospectively, with no increased risk of birth defects.20 Telbivudine was given to 135 HBV-positive, HIV-seronegative women during the third trimester and was well tolerated, and perinatal transmission of HBV was lower in telbivudine-treated mothers (0% vs. 8%; P = 0.002).15,21 In a larger meta-analysis of the effects of telbivudine in late pregnancy in women infected with HBV alone, telbivudine was effective in interrupting intrauterine HBV infection without significant adverse effects or complications.16 Each of these anti-HBV drugs should be administered only in addition to a fully suppressive regimen for HIV.
+Because these other anti-HBV drugs also have weak activity against HIV, they may select for anti-HIV drug resistance in the absence of fully suppressive cART regimen as well as confer the potential for developing cross-resistance to other ARV drugs.
 (Entecavir, for example, can select for the M184V mutation, which confers HIV resistance to lamivudine and emtricitabine.)
-These drugs should be used during pregnancy only if the preferred drugs are not appropriate in specific cases.
 Cases of exposure during pregnancy to any of the ARV drugs and HBV drugs listed should be reported to the Antiretroviral Pregnancy Registry (800-258-4263; http://www.apregistry.com).

 Following initiation of ARV drugs, an elevation in hepatic enzymes can occur in HIV/HBV-coinfected women—particularly those with low CD-cell counts at the time of treatment initiation—as a result of an immune-mediated flare in HBV disease triggered by immune reconstitution with effective HIV therapy.
 HBV infection also can increase hepatotoxic risk of certain ARV drugs, specifically protease inhibitors and nevirapine.
 Pregnant women with HIV/HBV coinfection should be counseled about signs and symptoms of liver toxicity, and transaminases should be assessed 1 month following initiation of ARV drugs and at least every 3 months thereafter.
 If hepatic toxicity occurs, it may be necessary to consider substituting a less hepatotoxic regimen or, if clinical symptoms or significant elevations of transaminases occur, drugs may need to be temporarily discontinued.
 Differentiating between a flare in HBV disease due to immune reconstitution and drug toxicity often can be difficult, and consultation with an expert in HIV and HBV coinfection is strongly recommended.
 Because tenofovir has potential to cause renal toxicity, kidney function also should be monitored regularly in women receiving this drug, based on toxicity seen in non-pregnant adults.